alvarocastro/roll-cli/README.md

 ## Related

-* [@alvarocastro/roll](https://github.com/alvarocastro/roll) - JavaScript library used parse and roll the dices.
+* [@alvarocastro/roll](https://github.com/alvarocastro/roll) - JavaScript library used to parse and roll the dices.